ligato/docs/docs/developer-guide/control-flows.md

 This example covers the creation of an `AF_Packet` interface.
 This interface type attaches to a host OS interface.
 It captures all incoming traffic, and permits tx packet injection through a socket interface.

 The host OS interface _must_ exist before you create an `AF_Packet` interface.
 This presents a challenge because the VPP agent does not control or configure the host OS interface.
-Typically, an external process or network administrator configures host OS interfaces during VPP run-time.
+Typically, an external process or network administrator configures host OS interfaces during VPP runtime.
 In addition, you do not have a key value pair to resolve this `AF_Packet` "host interface" dependency.

 The KV Scheduler solves this problem by supporting external object notifications with the `PushSBNotification(key, value, metadata)` method.
 Values received through notifications are marked as `OBTAINED`, and can have their own descriptors.